9 Best XML Editors for Windows in 2026 (Free & Tested)

 XML Copy Editor is a lightweight XML editor designed for Windows users who want a clean, focused editing experience without a heavy IDE.

+You can browse the document in the tree, make edits in either view, and keep both in sync.
 Key features include real time validation, regex find and replace, and solid large file handling (it is commonly used for very large XML documents).
-A portable version is available if you prefer not to install anything.

 Download: XML Copy Editor.
 Free XML editor.